AppImageCrafters/appimage-builder-docs/source/advanced/signing.rst

 Key Generation
 ==============

-To sign an AppImage file you will need a key.
+To sign an AppImage file you will need a GPG key.
 Use ``gpg2 --full-gen-key`` to generate a new one.
 You can also check the `GnuPG documentation`_ to learn more about it.

 .. _GnuPG documentation: https://www.gnupg.org/gph/en/manual/c14.html